 - Right-to-work state with the nation’s second lowest overall unionization rate (3.4%) and manufacturing unionization rate (1.6%).

 - High concentration of industrial and mechanical engineers and technicians, engine and machine assemblers, computer controlled machine tool operators, machinists and materials scientists.

-There are a number of military installations across South Carolina, resulting in a large number of retired and ex-military personnel and defense contractors available to the top aerospace companies in South Carolina.
-Many of these individuals continue their career in the private sector and have experience and know-how in the aerospace/aviation industry.
+- Large number of retired and ex-military personnel and defense contractors with experience and expertise in aerospace and aviation.
 More than 160,000 veterans under the age of 55 reside in South Carolina.